Asher Wyatt

 • Transparent disclosure of screening standards

-Uber’s driver selfie-ID checks are a start, but more robust systems could:
+Uber’s driver selfie-ID checks are a start, but more robust systems could use biometric confirmation, prevent account sharing, and automatically remove drivers with disqualifying conduct.

 Cities need: